MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 The %ProgramData% UserMode environment variable is available for UserMode components to use when storing data.

-Files should not be written in the root of neither the DriverData nor the ProgramData directories.
+Files should not be written in the root of the DriverData nor the ProgramData directories.
 A sub-directory must be created with your company name and then files and further sub-directories should be written within that directory.

 For example, for a company name of Contoso, a KernelMode driver could write a custom log to “\DriverData\Contoso\Logs” and a UserMode application could collect or analyze the log files from “%DriverData%\Contoso\Logs”.